-SUPPORTING STATEMENT OF PATRICK JOHN BRIDGEMAN IN SUPPORT OF MCCALLUM BROS LIMITED APPLICATION TO FAST TRACK A SAND EXTRACTION CONSENT FROM A SITE IN BREAM BAY.
+SUPPORTING STATEMENT OF PATRICK JOHN BRIDGEMAN IN SUPPORT OF MCCALLUM BROS LIMITED APPLICATION TO FAST TRACK A SAND EXTRACTION CONSENT FROM A SITE IN THE MANGAWHAI PAKIRI EMBAYMENT.

 - My name is Patrick John Bridgeman and I am the Managing Director of Bridgeman Concrete Limited ("BCL"). - BCL produces and delivers ready mixed concrete throughout the North Island.
 We primarily produce concrete for the Auckland, Waikato, Bay of Plenty and Hawkes Bay markets. - 3.
 I am making this statement to support the application by McCallum Bros.
 Ltd (MBL) for inclusion as a fast track project under the Fast Track Amendment Bill.
-The application is for consent to extract sand from a 17 km2 site in Bream Bay, Northland. - 4.
-I want to explain some of the issues BCL would face if, following the Environment Court's decision declining the application for a similar offshore sand extraction consent at Pakiri, MBL is unable to supply BCL with marine sand with similar characteristics for concrete manufacture.
-I understand that Bream Bay offshore sand would be a suitable substitute. - 5.
+The application is for consent to extract sand from a ~10 km2 site in the Mangawhai/Pākiri Embayment, North Auckland. - 4.
+I want to explain some of the issues BCL would face if, following the Environment Court's decision declining the application for the offshore sand extraction consent at Pakiri, MBL is unable to supply BCL with marine sand for concrete manufacture. - 5.
 BCL supplies between 6% and 7% of the ready mixed concrete used in New Zealand, and between 15% and 18% of the ready mixed concrete used in the Auckland market (for both residential and commercial supply).
 BCL also supplies from time-to-time specialist concrete mixes for public infrastructure works, including the City Rail Link and the Central Interceptor. - 6.
 BCL has plants in Hastings, Napier, Hamilton, Papakura, East Auckland, Avondale and has interests in plants in Tauranga and Rotorua through joint ventures.
-BCL's three Auckland plants receive about 40 - 45 truck and trailer loads of sand per week (700 -850m3).
-The plants in Papakura, East Tamaki and Avondale use the Pakiri sand and Avondale supplies have more recently been supplemented by some Kaipara Harbour sand from MBL.
+BCL's three Auckland plants receive about 40 45 truck and trailer loads of sand per week (700 -850m3).
+The plants in Papakura, East Tamaki and Avondale use the Pakiri sand and Avondale supplies have more recently been supplemented by some Kaipara Harbour sand delivered by MBL.
 At present sand from the Kaipara Harbour supplied by Mt Rex shipping Ltd is the only other sand suitable in sufficient quantities for the majority of our concrete making processes.